antimatterhorn/nidhoggr/docs/source/intro.rst

 ============

 The Níðhöggr (pronounced Nith-hewer) is the mythical beast that gnaws at the roots of the world-tree, Yggdrasil.
-This may or may not have been inspired by my simultaneous loathing and admiration for tree codes.
+This naming choice may or may not have been inspired by my simultaneous loathing and admiration for tree codes.

 .. image:: Nidhogg.png